imapp-pl/gas-cost-estimator/docs/report_stage_v_bls.md

 The main outcome is that EIP-2537 gas cost is well-balanced.
 Most values are within &#177; 20%.
 This means that if a gas cost of one precompile would be adjusted, the others should be changed proportionally.

-The remark worth to be noted are that BLS12_MAP_FP_TO_G2 is slightly overpriced and BLS12_G1MSM_ARG0 is slightly overpriced.
+The remark worth to be noted are that BLS12_MAP_FP_TO_G2 is slightly overpriced and BLS12_G1MSM_ARG0 is slightly underpriced.

 Please recall these values are not referred to ECRECOVER, they are self referred.
 Please note investigation on MSM below also for the full picture.